Online MBA Program Overview, Curriculum and Courses

 100% Flexible MBA program that meets you exactly where you are.

 The Eller Online MBA program offers the perfect blend of academic excellence and schedule adaptability.
 The program offers six start dates per year.
-Allowing you to finish at a pace that works for you, complete your degree in as little as 14 months or up to two and a half years.
-Finish the program without sacrificing too much work or family time along the way.
+The duration of the program can vary from 14 months to six years depending on the number of units completed per term.
+This program allows you the flexibility to finish at a pace that works for you.

 7